-All bids must be signed and delivered by the Vendor to the Agency on or before the date and time of the bid opening.
+All electronic copies of bids must be signed and delivered by the Vendor to the Agency on or before the date and time of the bid opening.
+Physical bids received after the due date must be postmarked by the 9/29/2023.
 Any bid received by the Agency staff is considered to be in the possession of the Agency and will not be returned for any reason.
-Acceptable delivery methods include hand delivery, delivery by courier, or email.
+Acceptable delivery methods include hand delivery, delivery by courier, or email..